 By the way, the whole “let-your-pet-decompress” thing only works if the other members of your household follow along.
 Your family is no doubt looking forward to meeting their new furry friend, but your new pet simply won’t benefit from an onslaught of attention from multiple unfamiliar humans.

 Kids, especially, must be cautioned to give the new family pet some much-needed space — and to be gentle when they do show the new pet attention.
-Make sure that any children in the home don’t try to hug your new pet tightly, touch them roughly or get in their face.
-This kind of behavior will almost surely worsen your pet’s anxiety.
+Make sure that any children in the home don’t try to hug your new pet tightly, touch them roughly, or get in their face.
+This kind of behaviour will almost surely worsen your pet’s anxiety.

 Just keep things as calm and even-keeled as possible.